Ramsey's theorem: Statement

 Sometimes, we also consider the asymmetric version of the problem.
 We define r_{ind}(X,Y) to be the smallest possible number of vertices of a graph G such that every coloring of the edges of G using only red or blue contains a red induced subgraph of X or blue induced subgraph of Y.

+Considering X = K_{r} and Y = K_{s} is then nothing else then the normal Ramsey numbers i.e. r_{ind}(K_{r},K_{s}) = R(r,s).

 History and bounds

 Similar to Ramsey's theorem, it is unclear a priori whether induced Ramsey numbers exist for every graph H. In the early 1970s, Erdős, Hajnal and Pósa, Deuber, and Rödl independently proved that this is the case.
 However, the original proofs gave terrible bounds (e.g. towers of twos) on the induced Ramsey numbers.
 It is interesting to ask if better bounds can be achieved.
 In 1974, Paul Erdős conjectured that there exists a constant c such that every graph H on k vertices satisfies r_{ind}(H) ≤ 2^{ck}.
 If this conjecture is true, it would be optimal up to the constant c because the complete graph achieves a lower bound of this form (in fact, it's the same as Ramsey numbers).
 However, this conjecture is still open as of now.